google/flatbuffers/docs/source/CppUsage.md

 In specialized cases where a denial of service attack is possible, the verifier has two additional constructor arguments that allow you to limit the nesting depth and total amount of tables the verifier may encounter before declaring the buffer malformed.
+The default is `Verifier(buf, len, 64 /* max depth */, 1000000, /* max tables */)` which should be sufficient for most uses.

 ## Text & schema parsing